ashank96/smart_form/README.md

 # smart_form
-A modified variant package of <b>Form</b> widget in flutter as <b>SmartForm</b>, with freedom of using auto-validation feature only when the form field state is changed for at least once, opposite to the usual scenario wherein the auto validation starts as soon as the Form is initialised, and even if nothing is entered in the form yet.
+A modified variant package of <b>Form</b> widget in flutter as <b>SmartForm</b>, with freedom of using auto-validation feature only when the form field state is changed at least once, opposite to the usual scenario wherein the auto validation starts as soon as the Form is initialised, and even if nothing is entered in the form yet.

 This is pretty unwanted behavior for most of the product UX designs, wherein you would only want to validate when the